wearefine/map-env-vars/README.md

 In this example, we map ENV vars in `development` and `production` environments without prefixes.

-Note that `envConfig` allows for comma separated lists when accepting configuration options.

 For the `staging` environment, ENV variable names are expected to be prefixed with `STAGE_` where ever the `{ENV}` token is used.

-This behavior is enabled through the `staging` key in the `envConfig`.
+This behavior is enabled through the `staging` key-value pair in the `envConfig`.

 Note that the `HOST` and `PORT` ENV variables are searched for directly, without prefix, because the `{ENV}` token is omitted.
 This behavior also occurs whenever your current execution ENV is not found as a key in the envConfig object.
 In these cases, the {ENV} token is ignored during lookup.